Radiologists examine and diagnose disorders and diseases using x-rays and radioactive materials. May treat patients.

 |Long working hours (More than 40 hours per week)|

 74% of Radiologists said they were satisfied with their job and 82% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

-Radiologists job description, Radiologists salary, Radiologists information, what is the job of a Radiologist like, pros and cons about Radiologists, colleges and universities for Radiologists, is Radiologists the right career for me, Hard careers to get into, careers in Healthcare and Medical
+Radiologists job description, Radiologists salary, Radiologists information, what is the job of a Radiologist like, pros and cons about Radiologists, colleges and universities for Radiologists, is Radiologists the right career for me, careers in Healthcare and Medical